csound-flossmanual/csound-floss/book/05-c-filters.md

 ## Other Filters Worth Investigating

 In addition to a wealth of low and highpass filters, Csound offers several more unique filters.
-Multimode such as&nbsp;
-[bqrez](https://csound.com/docs/manual/bqrez.html) provide several
-different filter types within a single opcode.
+Multimode such as [bqrez](https://csound.com/docs/manual/bqrez.html) provide several different filter types within a single opcode.
 Filter type is normally chosen using an i-rate input argument that functions like a switch.
-Another multimode filter,&nbsp;
+Another multimode filter,
 [clfilt](https://csound.com/docs/manual/clfilt.html), offers
 additional filter controls such as _filter design_ and _number of poles_ to create unusual sound filters. unfortunately some parts of